 IT departments at high-performance computing enterprises are too often seen as cost centers.
 Many forward-thinking CIOs struggle to implement large-scale innovative technologies without sufficient C-suite buy-in, which can often be difficult to secure given the expenses of sophisticated advanced scale technologies.
 Though many executives understand that their technological foundation correlates with profitability, they often see new IT initiatives as costly ventures that don’t necessarily guarantee positive results.

-Due to the vast amount of data involved in organizations using HPC-class technology, hyperscale computing and cloud storage technology becomes a necessity.
+Due to the vast amount of data involved in organizations using HPC-class technology, hyperscale computing and cloud storage technology become a necessity.

 However, the more sophisticated the organization’s computing, the more difficult it becomes for CIOs to convince business leaders to transition operations onto new cloud technologies.